 #6: Asian Sauces

-So you know better than to order entrees like sweet and sour chicken since the sauce is sugar-based and the meat is fried, but even the less obvious ones can fool you too.
+You know better than to order entrees like sweet and sour chicken since the sauce is sugar-based, and the meat is fried.
+But other sauces can fool you.

-For example, beef and broccoli sounds keto-friendly at first, but when you look closer, even homemade varieties have over 16g of sugar[*].
+For example, beef and broccoli sound keto-friendly at first, but when you look closer, even homemade varieties have over 16 grams of sugar[*].

-If you’re craving takeout, try keto friendly alternatives and you’ll shave off enough sugar and carbs to get one step closer to your weight loss goals.
+If you’re craving takeout, try keto-friendly alternatives like this shrimp stir fry, and you’ll shave off enough sugar and carbs to get one step closer to your weight loss goals.

 #7: Anything Barbecued (With One Possible Exception)